Health Assured large logo

 Seek support

 Dealing with imposter syndrome can be overwhelming.
-If you feel like the above methods are not working for you (and you feel ready to do so), you should consider talking to a mental health professional.
+If you feel like the above methods are not working for you (and you feel ready to do so), you should consider talking to a mental health professional or psychologists.
 Seeking help from a professional is often a step in the right direction.

-Therapists can help you recognise where these negative feelings come from and help you implement strategies to get past them.
-They can also help you understand the commonality of conditions like imposter syndrome.
+Therapy and psychotherapy can help you recognise where these negative feelings come from and help you implement strategies to get past them.
+Talking to a psychologists can also help you understand the commonality of conditions like imposter syndrome.
 Remember, 70% of people are affected by this condition; many of your colleagues likely feel the same way.
 Sometimes, it’s important to know that you’re not alone.

 Health Assured is here to support you

 Here at Health Assured, we know dealing with imposter syndrome can be difficult.
 By practising the above techniques, you can work to overcome these feelings of inadequacy and self-doubt.
-Reach out to us if you want to talk through any of the topics above.
+If you have access to our Employee Assistance Programme (EAP) feel free to contact us if you want to talk through any of the topics above.

 Support your employees with an EAP